gathering/tech-online/doc/TechOnline.md

 -------

 Console access is achieved by ssh'ing to the jumphost (access provided separately).
-Please do not miss-use this trust.
+Please do not miss-use this trust - Tech:Online is trust based.

-Please ask before installing things or chaning the system on the jumphost.
+Please ask before installing things or changing the system on the jumphost.
 You do have sudo-access for the moment, but please behave.

 You are connecting to a raspberry pi, which has 4 USB-to-serial adapters